bartholomej/ngx-translate-cut/projects/ngx-translate-cut/README.md

 #### Solution

-You are probably trying to use this library with an older version of Angular version (Angular 5 – 11).
+You are probably trying to use this library with an older version of Angular (Angular 5 – 11).

 Install copmatibility version instead: